Jamacbeth/Jamacbeth/README.md

 ## I’m Currently Working On

 - Strengthening my UI/UX design skills using Adobe XD
-- Practicing real-world **version control and collaboration** workflows using **Git** and **GitHub**
+- Practicing real-world version control and collaboration workflows using Git and GitHub
-- Building small interactive projects to apply UI/UX concepts in code
+- Exploring GitHub tools like branches, pull requests, and issues to simulate real-world collaboration

 ## I Will Be Learning